cpq/bare-metal-programming-guide/README.md

-So now we know, that we must make sure that our firmware should be composed in a way that the 2nd 32-bit value in the flash should contain an address of out boot function.
+So now we know, that we must make sure that our firmware should be composed in a way that the 2nd 32-bit value in the flash should contain an address of our boot function.
 When MCU boots, it'll read that address from flash, and jump to our boot function.